 NOTE: We are unable to provide water or power at the Booth Spaces; generator usage is limited to our food prep/service area on Pleasant Street.

 When do we set up our space?

 Since we literally close off Downtown streets for the event at 4am, setup takes place from 6:00am – 8:30am on the day of the event.
 All vehicles must be removed from the ‘festival footprint’ by 8am as that is when all roads close for our Road Race setup and the beginning of the day’s festivities.

 Is there a rain date?

-IMPORTANT: In order to be considered for a Booth Space, we ask that you submit a completed Application accompanied by your payment, pictures, sketches and Certificate of Insurance/request for crafters/start up business’ Special Insurance Policy.
+IMPORTANT: In order to be considered for a Booth Space, we ask that you submit a completed Application accompanied by pictures of products, and sketches/pictures of your setup.